 11.1 Research is fundamental to conservation/preservation work, whether through large projects working in partnership with other organisations, research based on the Gallery’s Collection or as a facilitator of research for scholars from outside the Gallery.
 Research informs everything from major conservation projects to day to day activities, such as acquisitions, loans, exhibitions and displays.

 - Contribute to, deliver and participate in workshops seminars and conferences both internally and externally, with the core objective of sharing research knowledge and understanding of the Gallery’s Collection

 - Continually assess its internal conservation approaches/methods, evaluating developments in the conservation/preservation fields and applying, where appropriate, to the Gallery model

-- Undertake and contribute to scholarly research into historic methods of 16c frame construction.
+- Undertake and contribute to scholarly research into historic methods of 16th Century-frame construction.
 Analysing layer structure - sampling early frames in the Gallery’s Collection

 - Investigate the materials and techniques of artists, using the range of analytical equipment available in the Department (infrared reflectography, X-radiography, UV photography, light microscopy, 3D digital microscopy, Fourier Transform Infrared Reflectography (FTIR), Spectroscopy) and liaising with external specialists/experts.
-Contributing to the existing body of knowledge on artist’s techniques and material science
+Contributing to the existing body of knowledge on artist’s techniques and materials

-- Research the environmental impacts on the Gallery’s Collection on display - collate data on the display of works and identify the associated risks.
+- Research the environmental impacts on the Gallery’s Collection on display and storage - collate data on the display of works and in storage and identify the associated risks.
 This will include developing maximum review condition timeframes for all Collection mediums with an associated risk profile

 - Review the materials and techniques employed in the climate buffering back boarding system – continued material research

-This policy will be reviewed every five years or as required by legislative changes.
+12.1 This Policy will be monitored and reviewed every five years or as required by legislative changes.

 - PAS 198:2012 Specification for managing environmental conditions for cultural collections